strikefreedom17/Term2_CarND_Unscented_Kalman_Filter_KKP/README.md

 [image2]: ./UKF_Dataset2.png

-In this project, an Unscented Kalman Filter (UKF) technique is utilize to estimate the state of a moving object given the noisy lidar and radar measurements.
+In this project, an Unscented Kalman Filter (UKF) technique is utilized to estimate the state of a moving object given the noisy lidar and radar measurements.
 The spec for the root mean square error (rmse) of all 4 states [px, py, vx, vy] is given by [.09, .10, .40, .30] for Dataset 1.
 The UKF is implemented in c++.
 The details of UKF algorithm are given in the src folder:

 Given the two datasets, the rmse values are: